 No matter where you see yourself on the professional scale—a student, job candidate, employee, business owner or freelancer—personal branding is crucial.
 It includes your skills, job qualifications, personality, and everything else that makes you, you.
 Yes, it matters how you dress and speak, but in today's world it's equally important to pay attention to how you appear online.

 This can be anything from removing unprofessional tagged photos of yourself and maintaining your social media accounts, to creating a free website that cleverly puts all your essential information in one convenient place.
 Just like branding for products or services, personal branding is all about taking control of how others perceive you.
-It's important to note that personal branding is more than simply marketing or selling yourself, it is about putting your best foot forward in the most authentic way possible.
+It's important to note that personal branding is more than simply marketing or selling yourself, it is about putting your best foot forward in the most authentic way possible. it's very much about building a brand personality that represents yours.
 Thinking beyond the external image you portray to others, and fully personifying your genuine self inside and out.

 To quote author, researcher and iconic TED speaker Brené Brown, authenticity is “a collection of choices that we have to make every day.
 It's about the choice to show up and be real.
 The choice to be honest.
 The choice to let our true selves be seen.”
 With this in mind, you must suit your actions to your words and make sure your personal brand is accurately representative of who you are and what you’re capable of.